 Entry to this course is at the discretion of the Head of Department and Head of College.
-In general, this will require students to gain a 'D' grade or above in both IGCSE Language and IGCSE Literature.
+In general, this will require students to gain a 'D' grade or above in IGCSE Literature.

 The aim of this course is for students to develop: